 "Just dare to talk about it."

 My name is Isabelle Moirez.
-I am Director of the "We Care" program, which is the global health and wellness program for the BNP Paribas Group.
+I am Head of Health and Well-being for the Group, and I am in charge of "We Care," the health and well-being program for the BNP Paribas Group worldwide.

 How has the perception of mental health evolved at BNP Paribas?

 It is now taken into account.
-I think that's what needs to be emphasized.
-And the trigger was clearly the health crisis, the COVID crisis in 2020, which exacerbated phenomena such as isolation for many people, and also the mental health of young people, which appeared to be very fragile.
+I think that's the main thing to emphasize.
+And the trigger was clearly the COVID crisis in 2020, which exacerbated phenomena such as isolation for many people, and also the mental health of young people, which appeared to be very fragile.

 Why is mental health a strategic issue for BNP Paribas?

 For several reasons.
-The first is that having employees who are doing well, who have a well-managed mental load and good mental health, is good for them and their well-being, but it also contributes to the company's efficiency.
+The first is that having employees who are doing well, who have a well-managed mental load and good mental health, is good for them, for their well-being, and it is a factor in the company's efficiency.

 What measures are you putting in place to raise awareness of mental health at BNP Paribas?

-The main action we have implemented is to include mental health in a company agreement signed at global level with our social partners.
-The goal is for 100% of our employees, everywhere in the world, to have access to psychological support and counseling.
-Today, that rate is 98%, and we aim to reach 100% by the end of 2026.
+We first chose to include mental health in a company agreement signed globally with our social partners.
+The goal is for 100% of our employees, everywhere in the world, to be able to benefit from psychological support and counseling.
+Today, that rate stands at 98%.

 What impact have these actions had on your teams and your management culture?